Lenni-Kim: Career

 In 2018, he starred in five episodes of the French TV series Tomorrow Is Ours on TF1, playing the role of Zac, a Quebec penfriend for the Moreno twins.

 On September 1, 2018, he participated in the French program Fort Boyard, presented by Olivier Minne, alongside singer Tal, journalist Isabelle Morini-Bosc, presenter Guillaume Pley, actress Isabelle Vitari and comedian Jeanfi Janssens, for the French association Asperger Amitié.

 On July 13, 2019, he participated for the second time in the French program Fort Boyard, for the association Les Bonnes Fées, alongside the Miss France 2019 Vaimalama Chaves, the general manager of the Society Miss France Sylvie Tellier, the actress and humorist Nicole Ferroni, singer Francis Lalanne and columnist Pierre-Jean Chalençon.

 On May 24, 2019, he released the lead single Minuit, which reached 7,6 Million views on YouTube, for his first EP 18, which was released on September 13, 2019.
 The second single, 18-Unplugged was released on September 8, 2019, Lenni Kim’s 18th birthday.

 He organized a series of tours in 2018–2019, in France, Belgium, Switzerland, Quebec (Canada) and Russia.

 On March 5, 2020, he released his single called BAD BUZZ which was originally for his second album which was scrapped due to the pandemic.

 In 2021 he released his single mélancolie and a Symphonic version for it as well, both videoclips together reached over a million views on YouTube.

-Lenni Kim is planning to release a second EP in 2023 which will include 6 new songs.
+Lenni Kim has begun to release some of the songs from his new EP, his very first EP entirely in English.
+The songs he has released so far (as of November 8th, 2024) are "Things I Want", "Scars", "Adrenaline", and "Homesick".
+"Things I Want" was released on November 8th of 2023, and has reached 88K views on YouTube.
+"Scars" was released on January 27th of 2024 and has reached just over 10K views on YouTube.
+"Adrenaline" was released on November 8th of 2024, and "Homesick" was released on January 17th, 2025.
+"Bad News" was released on March 25th of 2025.